Three Edge-disjoint Plane Spanning Paths in a Point Set: Two edge-disjoint plane spanning paths with prescribed starting points

 Now assume that at least one of $s,t$ is an interior point of $\ch(S)$, say $s$; see \cref{fig:pq-path-inside}.
 The line $\overline{st}$ separates $S\setminus\{s,t\}$ into two disjoint nonempty sets $A,B$.
 Also, this line intersects the relative interior of an edge of $\pch(S)$, say $ab$ with $a\in A$ and $b\in B$.
 Now both $s$ and $a$ lie on $\pch(A\cup \{s\})$, and the previously proven case implies existence of a plane spanning path $P_A$ in $A\cup\{s\}$ which starts in $s$ and ends in $a$.
 Similarly, $B\cup\{t\}$ contains a plane spanning path $P_B$ which starts in $b$ and ends in $t$.
 Then $P_A \circ ab \circ P_B$ is the desired path. \end{proof}

-The following result will be used in the proof of \cref{thm:main}, but it also provides a strengthening of the result by Aichholzer et al. on the existence of two edge-disjoint plane straight-line spanning paths in a point set~\cite{ahkklpsw-ppstpcgg-17}.
+The following result will be used in the proof of \cref{thm:main}, but it also provides a strengthening of the result by Aichholzer et al.~\cite{ahkklpsw-ppstpcgg-17} on the existence of two edge-disjoint plane straight-line spanning paths in a point set.

-\begin{restatable}[\restateref{thm:pq-paths}]{theorem}{PQPaths} Let $|S|\ge 5$ and let $s$ and $t$ be two (not necessarily distinct) points of $\partial \ch(S)$.
+\begin{theorem} Let $|S|\ge 5$ and let $s$ and $t$ be two (not necessarily distinct) points of $\partial \ch(S)$.
 Then $S$ contains two edge-disjoint plane spanning paths, one starting at $s$ and the other one at $t$.
-Moreover, if the points $s$ and $t$ are distinct, then the paths can be chosen so that none of them contains the edge ${st}$. \end{restatable} \begin{sketch} We first deal with the case $s\neq t$; see \cref{fig:pq-paths}.
-If it is possible to choose a balancing line $\ell$ passing through the point $s$ in such a way that $t$ belongs to a smaller part of the \bsp\ of $S\setminus\{s\}$ determined by this line, we connect $s$ to a bridged vertex from the other part and continue on the zig-zag path starting in this point; see \cref{fig:pq-paths-odd}.
-The second path is constructed by taking a path starting in $t$, traversing all vertices of its part, connecting via $s$ to the other part and traversing that one.
-The paths in the parts exist by \cref{lem:pq-path}, suitable neighbors of $s$ are guaranteed by \cref{lem:seestwo}.
+Moreover, if the points $s$ and $t$ are distinct, then the paths can be chosen so that none of them contains the edge ${st}$. \end{theorem} \begin{proof} We distinguish between two cases, $s\neq t$ and $s=t$.

-If $|S|$ is even and the line $\overline{st}$ is a balancing line, the above described choice of $\ell$ is not possible.
-This case is more tricky.
-Again, one of the paths starts in $s$ and continues on a zig-zag path for the \bsp of $S\setminus\{s,t\}$ determined by the line $\overline{st}$; see \cref{fig:pq-paths-even}.
-The second path is constructed with additional help of \cref{lem:bad2case} if $s$ and $t$ together see at least 3 points of at least one part of the partition, while an ad hoc construction is needed in the last case, when $s$ and $t$ together see only 2 vertices in each part of the partition.

-If the points $s$ and $t$ coincide, we consider two consecutive extreme points of $\ch(S\setminus\{s\})$ seen by $s$ and obtain the desired paths starting in $s$ from spanning paths of $S\setminus\{s\}$ starting in these points; see \cref{fig:caseanalysis}.
-The existence of such paths was proven in the preceding paragraph if $S$ is large enough ($|S|\ge 6$), and can be easily shown by an ad hoc construction for small $S$ ($|S|=5$). \end{sketch}